AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/Close.md

 AutomationMLContainer.Close Method
 ==================================
-AutomationML 2.1 APISaves and closes the package and all part streams.
+Saves and closes the package and all part streams.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)